sebastiansandqvist/mithril-examples/README.md

 - Allow filtering examples by tags
 - Fix markup.js bug that requires todo/text.js to have ``dom`` on its own line
 - Find better url for `tags.dom`
-- Use async/await for cleaner morse code player